FredericGariepy/LighthouseLabs/PKM/W4/D3/Building SOC activity.md

 Go up to menu [⬆️](#menu)
 ___
+## Quetions/Steps in playbook creation

-From [Laura Franks](https://github.com/ldfranks): Week4 day 4: Part 2 Lecture: Understanding Playbooks
+From [Laura Franks](https://github.com/ldfranks): Week 4 day 4: Part 2 Lecture: Understanding Playbooks

 When creating a playbook, we consider the following:
 1. Define the Objectives and Scope: